Shedding light on lesser-known and less common cancers

 • unexplained weight loss.

-The 5-year relative survival rate of the disease is around 19%, and treatment options include surgery if the cancer hasn’t spread into other organs, chemotherapy or radiation therapy.
-If the cancer has spread to other organs, palliative treatment will be used to control the symptoms of the disease.
+If the cancer has spread to other organs, palliative treatment will be used to manage the symptoms of the disease.

 Stomach cancer

-Each year, about 2,100 Australians are affected by stomach cancer, with men twice as likely to develop the disease.
+Each year, about 2,580 Australians are affected by stomach cancer, with men almost twice as likely to develop the disease.

-It can affect any part of the stomach; however, many cases start in the glandular tissue, known as gastric cancer.
-It may not cause symptoms in the early stages, so diagnosis usually happens at the cancer’s late stages.
+While it can affect any part of the stomach, many cases start in the glandular tissue – this is known as gastric cancer.
+It may not cause symptoms in the early stages, so diagnosis usually happens when the cancer has advanced.

 Symptoms may include: